rubenafo/eth-playground/README.md

 Once installed the nodes are fully independentent and self-discoverable thanks to the bootnode in place (**ethbn**).

-* cluster login _nodeName_ : logs automatically inside the selected node
+* epl login _nodeName_ : logs automatically inside the selected node
-* cluster geth _nodeName_  : opens a geth console inside the selected node
+* epl geth _nodeName_  : opens a geth console inside the selected node
-* cluster stop : stops the eth network
+* epl stop : stops the eth network
-* cluster start: starts the network again
+* epl start: starts the network again
-* cluster deploy: stops and deploys the whole network again
+* epl deploy: stops and deploys the whole network again
-* cluster info: displays the netstat node URL containing the dashboard
+* epl info: displays the netstat node URL containing the dashboard